-In central Tibet, resettlement projects are also embedded within the context of a longer-term, nationally sponsored agricultural development programme called the Yijiang Lianghe (One River, Two Streams) Project, which was originally launched in 1994.
-This project was introduced to the Namsaling area in 1998.
-The goal of this project is to bring agricultural and other development transformations to the whole region, including eradication of poverty, by creating a 'bread basket' in central Tibet.
-To this end, over RMB 4 billion (around USD 570 million) has already been invested, mostly by the central government (Yeung and Shen 2004).
+In central Tibet, resettlement projects also are embedded within the context of a longer-term, nationally sponsored agricultural development program called the Yijiang Lianghe (One River, Two Streams) Project, which was originally launched in 1994.
+This project was introduced to the Namsaling Area (i.e., the project area) in 1998.
+The goal of this project is to bring agricultural and other development transformations to the whole region, including eradication of poverty, by creating a "bread basket" in central Tibet.
+To this end, over 4 billion RMB (around 570 million USD) has already been invested, mostly by the central government (Yeung & Shen, 2004).

 The first and largest resettlement initiative undertaken under the Yijiang Lianghe Project is the Namsaling Dekhi New Village project.
-Over the past decade, the provincial government has invested around RMB 32 million (approximately USD 4.6 million) in the project, in several phases.
-This initiative was initially managed and supervised under a newly created project office, but was later reassigned to the Poverty Alleviation Bureau and Agricultural Development Bureau.
+Over the past decade, the provincial government has invested around 32 million RMB (approx. 4.6 million USD) in the project, in several phases.
+This initiative was initially managed and supervised under a newly created project office, but was later re-assigned to the Poverty Alleviation Bureau and Agricultural Development Bureau.
 The provincial government has made enormous efforts to establish this project as a model for poverty reduction across the whole region (ZPAO 2007).
-The majority of project funds have been used to develop an irrigation system, but to date water issues remain a concern for many villagers.
-Poor soil conditions and limited farmland, as well as housing issues and limited job opportunities, present other challenges for sustainable development.

-Study Area
+Study area

-As a step towards filling the knowledge gap regarding social and development impacts of resettlement projects, the authors have reviewed the case of resettlement in Dekhi Village, situated in the Namsaling area of Chanang (Zhanang) County, Lhoka (Shannan) Prefecture, Tibet.
-Over the past decade, the Namsaling area has received the largest resettlement-related government investment in Tibet, largely under the auspices of the aforementioned Yijiang Lianghe project.
-It is under this agricultural project that the Namsaling Dekhi New Village (or Dekhi Village, for short) was planned, developed and populated.
+As a step toward filling the noted knowledge gap regarding social and development impacts resettlement projects, the authors have reviewed the case of resettlement in Dekhi Village, situated in the Namsaling area of Chanang (Zhanang) County, Lhoka (Shannan) Prefecture, Tibet.
+Over the past decade, the Namsaling area has received the largest resettlement-related government investment in Tibet, largely under the auspices of the afore-mentioned Yijiang Lianghe project.
+It is under this agricultural project that the Namsaling Dekhi New Village (or Dekhi Village, for short) was planned, developed, and populated.

 Dekhi Village is located near a bend in the Yarlung Tsangpo River about 15 km west of the county administrative town.
-The village encompasses a sandy area of about 3,000 mu (200 ha).
+Dekhi Village encompasses a sandy area of about 3,000 mu (200 ha).
 There were no trees along the riverbank a decade ago.
-The village name 'Dekhi' means 'blessed' in Tibetan.
-Nonetheless, the issue of limited irrigation water has long plagued Dekhi Village.
+The village name "Dekhi" means "blessed" in Tibetan.
+Nonetheless, the issue of (limited) irrigation water has long plagued Dekhi Village.
 Water is the key element for the survival and development of agriculture in this region.
-For this reason, the Yijiang Lianghe project invested RMB 15.3 million in 2001 to build a new irrigation system for use by the incoming villagers.
-Construction included a collection pond, a 210 metre dam, 148 water collection cisterns (one per household), 551 metres of water culverts, 2,945 metres of concrete irrigation channels, sixty-two water overflow outlets, six tractor bridges, three footbridges, and a large water regulation gate.
-The whole of the village's sandy land has been converted into 1,000 mu of cropland and 2,000 mu of roadside tree plantings.
-The basic rationale was expressed in the slogan: 'With the river as foundation, agriculture will succeed, thus leading to reduction of poverty.'
+For this reason, the Yijiang Lianghe project invested 15,323,400 RMB in 2001 to build a new irrigation system for use by the incoming (soon to be resettled) villagers.
+Construction included a collection pond, a 210 metre dam, 148 water collection cisterns (one per household), 551 metres of water culverts, 2,945 metres of concrete irrigation channels, 62 water overflow outlets, six tractor bridges, three foot bridges, and a large water regulation gate.
+In total, 3,000 mu (200 ha) of sandy land has been converted into 1,000 mu of cropland and 2,000 mu of road-side tree plantings.
+The basic rationale was expressed in the slogan, "With the river as foundation, agriculture will succeed, thus leading to reduction of poverty."

 Many local people were keen to implement the ambitious Yijiang Lianghe project, including its associated ecological resettlement activities.
-Altogether 148 families moved to the new village - eighty-eight from Chanang County and sixty from Tsona (Cuona) County, from both farming and herding backgrounds - selected largely on the basis of their low economic status in their original home areas, in conjunction with official perceptions and positions regarding local environmental problems.
-As with other relocation initiatives in China, in such resettlements local people generally 'have been given inadequate right of participation and options in the process of their displacement and resettlement' (Yan and Qian 2004).
+Altogether, 148 families moved to the new village - with 88 families from Chanang County and 60 families from Tsona (Cuona) County; from both farming and herding backgrounds - selected largely on the basis of economic status (in original home areas) in conjunction with official perceptions and positions regarding local environmental problems.
+As with other relocation initiatives in China, however, in such resettlements, local people generally "have been given inadequate right of participation and options in the process of their displacement and resettlement" (Yan & Qian 2004).